Engee documentation

 scalar | vector

-Output signal after applying the backlash algorithm to the input signal.
-When the input is in the deadband, the output remains unchanged.
-When the input is coupled to the output, the output changes to the same degree as the input.
+The output signal is after applying the backlash algorithm to the input signal.
+When the Input is in the dead zone, the output remains unchanged.
+If the Input is connected to the output, then the output changes to the same extent as the Input.

 Parameters

-Sets the size of the deadband, centred relative to the output value.
-When the input signal is inside the deadband, a change in the input does not cause a change in the output.
-When the input signal is outside the deadband, the output signal changes as much as the input signal.
+Sets the size of the dead zone centered relative to the output value.
+When the input signal is inside the dead zone, a change in the input does not cause a change in the output.
+When the input signal is outside the dead zone, the output signal changes as much as the input signal.

 BacklashWidth

-Sets the initial centre of the deadband.
-If the initial input value is within the deadband, the output value is Initial output.
-If the initial input value is outside the deadband, the output value is equal to the initial output plus or minus half the deadband width.
+Sets the initial center of the dead zone.
+If the initial value of the input signal is in the dead zone, then the output value is Initial output.
+If the initial input value is outside the dead zone, the output value is equal to the initial output plus or minus half the width of the dead zone.

 InitialOutput